autothis/k3s-deployment/README.md

   See [addons](https://github.com/autothis/k3s-deployment/tree/main/addons) directory for installation instructions.

-   - [Ansible AWX](https://github.com/autothis/k3s-deployment/tree/main/addons/awx): Open source web UI and API to manage Ansible Playbooks, Inventories, Ansible Vault, and Credentials.
+   - [Ansible AWX](https://k3s.autothis.org/addons/awx/): Open source web UI and API to manage Ansible Playbooks, Inventories, Ansible Vault, and Credentials.
+   - [Nautobot](https://k3s.autothis.org/addons/nautobot): Nautobot is an extensible and flexible Network Source of Truth and Network Automation Platform that is the cornerstone of any network automation architecture.